 “As I hurtled through space, one thought kept crossing my mind – every part of this rocket was supplied by the lowest bidder.”
 John Glenn, NASA Astronaut

-Fifty years ago, NASA put man on the moon.
+Over fifty years ago, NASA put man on the moon.
 While the world watched and marvelled at this achievement, Astronaut John Glenn, who just seven years before had become the first American to orbit the Earth, was questioning the way that NASA spaceships are procured.

 Simply put, the lowest bidder always won.
 Not ideal when your life – and the success of your mission and the future of space exploration – relies on the equipment!
 I’m sure we can all empathise with his sentiment, but fast forwarding to today, has the way public authorities procure changed much since the first moon landing?